 More retailers are adopting this enablement approach.
 Apple was one of the early companies that gave their frontline store workers a mobile device.
 It helps them do their job better while making them feel empowered and autonomous.
 Luxury brands are also investing in mobile technologies that lead to on-the-job empowerment.
 “A great example is the new flagship Mulberry luxury store in London that has empowered associates with iPads to elevate the in-store experience.
 Using the Tulip Clienteling mobile app, workers have access to a complete extended digital product catalog with a single view of stock across the business.
 Furthermore, they’re given mobile tools for assisted selling, clienteling, and mobile checkout.
 Mulberry’s tech-savvy, passionate store associates deliver an amazing in-store experience.” said Bill Zujewski.
 The right mobile tools give their store associates the ability to solve a problem on the fly, better engage with shoppers, and process sales faster from anywhere in the store.

 For the dollar amount a retail store saves on training and mobile technology, it can lose severalfold in revenue if customers leave a store without purchasing a product because they can’t find the right store associate to help them.
 Deloitte reckons that well-trained, empowered, and knowledgeable store associates, especially in specialty retail, are by far the most critical driver of in-store purchase.
 They become trusted advisors and messengers who carry the spirit of the brand.

-The only way to ensure that your frontline workers provide an intimate, personalized and world-class customer experience is to empower them with right mobile tools and training that will help them deliver valuable services and forge long-lasting relationships with their customers.
+The only way to ensure that your frontline workers provide an intimate, personalized and world-class customer experience is to empower them with the right mobile tools and training that will help them deliver valuable services and forge long-lasting relationships with their customers.
 The hiring landscape is competitive and evolving.
 Between low unemployment rates in the US and cutting-edge technology redefining jobs, modern retailers are stepping up their game to upskill and empower their most important asset: store associates.